robinsherwood/phpwcms/README.md

 Quick start
 -----------

-Clone the repo, `git clone git://github.com/slackero/phpwcms.git` or [download the latest release](https://github.com/slackero/phpwcms/zipball/master).
+Clone the repository, `git clone git://github.com/slackero/phpwcms.git` or [download the latest release](https://github.com/slackero/phpwcms/zipball/master).

+Expand the downloaded archive and put all files on a webserver having PHP 5.2+ and MySQL 5+ installed.
+Be sure to have an empty MySQL database before linking your browser to the URI on webserver.
+Then installer will start automatically.
+Follow all steps and read carefully.

 Bug tracker